Eva Mendes explains why she hasn’t been in any films since 2014

-Eva Mendes shares new rule she has in regards to movie career after eight-year absence
+Eva Mendes shares new rule she has in regards to movie career after eight-year screen absence

 ’Before kids, I was kinda up for anything,’ Mendes said

-Eva Mendes has explained her eight-year absence from the film idnustry, and sared a new stipulation she has for choosing movie roles.
+Eva Mendes has explained her eight-year absence from the film idnustry, and shared a new stipulation she has for choosing movie roles.

 The actor’s most recent film role was in 2014, when she appeared in her partner Ryan Gosling’s directorial debut Lost River.